Wages: Factors That Affect Wage Levels and Wage Determination under Pure Competition

 Wage Levels

-The main factor that determines the upper limits of wages is the productivity of the business in combining inputs to produce socially desirable outputs.
+The main factor limiting wages is the productivity of the business in combining inputs to produce socially desirable outputs.
 Obviously, more productive workers can be paid more.
-Productivity largely depends on the availability of real capital, in the form of machinery and automation, and on the availability of natural resources, which are required as inputs in the production of products and services.
+Productivity largely depends on the availability of real capital, as machinery and automation, and on the availability of natural resources, required inputs for the production of products and services.

-The amount of education or training also largely determines how much a worker can earn, not only by making the worker more productive, but by also making the worker more desirable to employers, who compete for workers through the level of wages that they offer.
-If the time required for training or education is long, then it must lead to higher paying jobs; otherwise, people would pursue easier work or work that can be attained in less time, if there was no difference in pay.
+Education or training also largely determines how much a worker can earn, not only by making the worker more productive, but by also making the worker more desirable to employers, who compete for workers by the wages they offer.
+If the time required for training or education is long, then it must lead to higher paying jobs; otherwise, people would pursue easier work or work that can be attained in less time, if the difference in pay is not enough to justify the time and effort for the education or training.

 The quality of the entrepreneurs who start a business will also determine the efficiency of the business since they lay down the initial organization of how the business will be conducted to produce its output from its various inputs.
 Afterwards, the quality of the management will affect the efficiency of the business, and therefore, the workers, by how effectively they control costs and produce the desired output.

-Another factor affecting productivity is the political and social environment of the country or region in which the business is located.
-Many governments, especially in corrupt countries, interfere with the development of businesses or try to extract payments, in the form of bribes, from businesses for the enrichment of particular people in the government rather than using it as tax revenue for the benefit of society.
-In the same way that mismanagement can reduce the efficiency of workers in a business, the mismanagement of a country can likewise reduce the efficacy of its people.
+Another factor affecting productivity is the political and social environment of the country or region where the business is located.
+Many governments, especially in corrupt countries, interfere with the development of businesses or try to extract bribes from businesses for the enrichment of particular people in the government rather than using it as tax revenue for the benefit of society.
+Just as mismanagement reduces the efficiency of workers in a business, the mismanagement of a country can likewise reduce the efficacy of its people.
 For instance, after Saudi Arabia, Iran and Venezuela have the largest oil reserves in the world, and yet, the people live in poverty.
 Russia, the largest country in the world by far and rich in natural resources, has a lower GDP than little South Korea, even though Russia has almost 3 times the population.

-Many businesses that are unionized are often less productive, since they are constrained by the demands of the union or by union contracts.
+Many unionized businesses are often less productive, since they are constrained by the demands of the union or by union contracts.
 For instance, unions often resist automation, and other cost-saving changes to project jobs.
 The size of the market also matters.
-Larger markets can help promote efficiency in that economies of scale can be reached.
+Larger markets can help promote efficiency by allowing economies of scale.

 Wage Determination under Pure Competition